deepanshs/mrsimulator/docs/troubleshooting/vscode.rst

 **Bare Minimums**

-At bare minimum to run Python in VS Code, the `python extension
+At a bare minimum to run Python in VS Code, the `python extension
 <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`__ needs to be downloaded.
 You can either follow the above hyperlink or search for *"Python"* in the VS Code app by clicking the 5th icon from the top on the left-hand menu bar.
 The extension should have